 Wisconsin animal shelters like MAPS have been determined as "Essential" in the Safer at Home order that began March 25, 2020.
 MAPS will continue to offer adjusted services and be present as a resource for our community.
 Through these uncertain times, we will be here to help our community's people and animals.

 As always, we continue to be a lifesaving shelter.
 All healthy or treatable animals, even now, can stay with us as long as they need to find a home!
 For more information, continue reading below.

 CHANGES MADE TO OUR DAILY OPERATIONS:

 • We continue to encourage adoption because our pets need homes.
-With 'kitten season' right around the corner and the possible influx of animals coming into our shelter, we need to make sure we are controlling the number of animals at our facility.
+We are in the midst of our busiest time of the year and our animal numbers continue to increase.
 If interested in adopting, please complete our online application on this website and once approved, we will schedule an appt to visit your desired pet.

 • If you need to contact us by phone, please leave a message and we will get back to you as soon as we can.
 We are often away from the phone to perform animal care duties, so please be patient with us.
 Our shelter number is 715-486-5140.

 GUIDELINES for APPOINTMENTS:

 Visits to meet our available pets will be scheduled once we receive a completed and approved adoption application.
-Visitors coming to our facility are asked to use hand sanitizer and wash their hands frequently.
-We also prefer everyone wears a mask.
+Visitors coming to our facility are asked to wear a mask and use hand sanitizer/wash their hands frequently.

 In addition, we ask you NOT visit the facility if you: